Medically-Assisted Detox in Nashville, Tennessee

 Not everyone requires or can even benefit from medically-assisted detox in Nashville, Tennessee, as there are not medications developed to help treat people addicted to certain substances.
 Instead, the medications used in this type of detox are often prescribed to those who are detoxing from opioids/opiates, alcohol, and/or benzodiazepines.
 Consider the following:

-- Methadone and buprenorphine – Methadone and buprenorphine are two medications known as opioid agonists, which produce similar effects as opioids do but do not cause individuals to become under the influence.
+- Buprenorphine – Buprenorphine is a medication known as an opioid agonist, which produce similar effects as opioids do but do not cause individuals to become under the influence.
 This is only true when used as prescribed by a medical professional, as abusing these substances can cause a high.
-However, when taken as directed, both methadone and buprenorphine can help settle painful withdrawal symptoms and decrease cravings.
+However, when taken as directed, buprenorphine can help settle painful withdrawal symptoms and decrease cravings.

 - Naltrexone and Acamprosate – Both used to help those ending their alcohol addictions, naltrexone and Acamprosate help minimize cravings to keep drinking.